Packer trio is ready for state gymnastics meet - Austin Daily Herald

 Norton has learned a lot while working next to Rodriguez in the gym.
 She gets plenty of pointers and plenty of motivation.

 “Kiki helped me a lot.
-I’ve gotten ten times better from last year,” Norton said.
+I’ve gotten 10 times better from last year,” Norton said.
 “Going to state is a great opportunity for us.”

 Rodriguez has been in gymnastics since she was three years old.
 Her inspiration came from a television show called “Make it or Break It” that ran from 2009-2012.
 The show featured a girl who dreamed of becoming an Olympic gymnast.